-This is a nitrogen steel (nitrogen is used as the iron hardener instead of carbon, thus limiting the possibility of rusting) that is extremely corrosion resistant, so much so that it is used in knives designed to go in salt water, among the most difficult conditions knives are used in.
-It’s not a particularly great cutter, being poor at retaining an edge, but it is light years better than the alternatives, specifically titanium bladed knives
+This is a nitrogen steel that is extremely corrosion resistant – so much so that it’s used in knives designed to go in salt water, among the most difficult conditions knives are used in.
+It’s not a particularly great cutter, being poor at retaining an edge.
+But it’s lightyears ahead of the alternatives, specifically titanium-bladed knives.

 This is an American-made powder steel.
-It is exceedingly tough and relatively hard, but it is not a stainless steel.
-In my experience it will tarnish and discolor quickly.
+It is exceedingly tough and relatively hard, but it’s not stainless.
+In my experience, it will tarnish and discolor quickly.
 But in use, I have found nothing that withstands the abuse that 3V can take.
 Hammering through hickory, digging at roots in sandy soil, and cutting around bone did nothing to chip, dent, or roll the edge of my 3V knives.
 If you need something that soaks up abuse, try 3V.

-A Japanese-powder steel, ZDP-189 is essentially the mirror opposite of 3V – it is uber-hard instead of uber-tough.
-Thanks to its very high hardness (64–66 HRc, compared to the average around 58–62 for most other steels), ZDP-189 can be ground thinner and sharpened less often.
+A Japanese powder steel, ZDP-189 is essentially the polar opposite of 3V – it’s uber-hard instead of uber-tough.
+Thanks to its very high hardness (64–66 HRc compared to the average of 58–62 HRc), ZDP-189 can be ground thinner and sharpened less often.
 This makes for a great slicing knife and a perfect steel, in my opinion, for a regular use everyday carry folder.
 ZDP-189 can tarnish, though not as easily as 3V.

 All Around: SM100

-The old rule in steels used to be: “Corrosion resistance, toughness, or hardness – Choose Two” but that was thrown out the window when SM100 (the trade name for Nitinol 60) was introduced to the cutlery world.
-It is very hard, very tough (it’s called memory metal because heat can get the metal to revert back to a previous shape), and very corrosion resistant.
+The old rule in steels used to be: “Corrosion resistance, toughness, or hardness – choose two.”
+But SM100 (the trade name for Nitinol 60) threw that out the window when introduced to the cutlery world.
+It is very hard, tough, and corrosion resistant.
+It’s called memory metal because heat can get it to revert back to a previous shape.

-In fact, it is not technically a steel at all (steel is a combination of iron and carbon with other elements), using titanium and nickel.
+In fact, it’s not technically a steel at all, as it uses titanium and nickel.
+Steel is a combination of iron and carbon with other elements.
 But SM100 is not widely available, hard to heat treat and grind, and exceptionally expensive.
-No mainstream companies used SM100, and the niche makers that do usually charge more than a grand for knives with SM100 blades.
-But if you wanted to know what the coolest blade material is, for my money, SM100 is it.
+No mainstream companies use SM100, and the niche makers that do usually charge more than $1,000 for knives with SM100 blades.
+But if you want to know what the coolest blade material is, for my money, SM100 is it.